Automotive-Technology-Day/Automotive-Technology-Day.github.io/index.md

 {% include feature_row id="organizers_row" %}

-Please get in touch with shashank.gaur(at)tttech-auto.com or any of the organizers in case you have any further questions.
+Please get in touch with shashank.gaur(at)tttech-auto.com in case you have any further questions.